catseye/Robin/README.markdown

 ### Syntax ###

-* Add comments to the language.
+* Improve comments (allow them to be placed before a closing parenthesis.)

 * Add sugar for strings to the language (internally they would just be lists of numbers, which are Unicode code points.)

-* Add decimal and proper-fractional sugar for rational numbers, i.e.
-  `2-1/5` and `2.2`.

 ### Fundamental Semantics ###